MicrosoftDocs/memdocs/sccm/comanage/quickstart-paths.md

 # Paths to co-management

-There are two primary ways for you to setup co-management, It's important to understand the prerequisites for each path.
+There are two primary ways for you to set up co-management.
+It's important to understand the prerequisites for each path.
 They each require some combination of Azure Active Directory (Azure AD), Configuration Manager, Microsoft Intune, and Windows 10.

 1. [Auto-enroll existing Configuration Manager-managed devices into Intune](#bkmk_path1)
 2. [Bootstrap the Configuration Manager client with modern provisioning](#bkmk_path2)